Linearization of transition functions along a certain class of Levi-flat hypersurfaces: Example

 \section{Example}

-In this section, we give a simple example and see that we get a sufficient condition for simultaneous linearization as a consequence of the main theorem.
+{ In \cite[Cor 1. ]{FK}, B.Fayad and K. Khanin showed that the familiy of commuting circle diffeomorphisms is simultaneous linearizable when rotation numbers of them satisfies the simultaneously Diophantine condition. } In this section, we give a simple example and see that we get a sufficient condition for simultaneous linearization {of the pair of circle diffeomorphisms not necessarily commutative} as a consequence of the main theorem.
 Let $f_1$ and $f_2$ be elements of $\Diff$.
 For the simultaneous linearization of $f_1$ and $f_2$, we construct a Levi-flat hypersurface which has a structure of $S^1$-bundle as below.
 Let $Y$ be a compact Riemann surface with genus $2$.
 We give a finite covering $\mathcal{U} =\{U_j \}_{j = 0, 1, 2}$ of $Y$ as below (see Figure \ref{figure1}).
 The intersections are denoted by $\{U_{0j}^+, U_{0j}^-\}_{j = 1, 2}$ as Figure \ref{figure2}. \\

 Define a fundamental group action $\kappa\colon\pi_1(Y, \ast) \to \Diff$ by letting $\kappa(\alpha_1) = f_1$, $\kappa(\alpha_2) = f_2$, and $\kappa(\beta_1) = \kappa(\beta_2) = \mathrm{id}_{S^1}$ for generating loops $\alpha_1, \alpha_2, \beta_1$, and $\beta_2$ (see Figure \ref{figure3}).